sifzerda/music-player/README.md

 ## (8) Bugs and Further Development:

-- slot images stop out of alignment
+- slot images stop out of alignment (local)
+- slot images don't display (deployed)

 Optimization:
 - use react-virtualized to only render visible stuff